Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 What to Eat:

-• Nuts and Seeds: Almonds, walnuts, and flaxseeds are great sources of healthy fats.
+• Nuts and Seeds: Almonds, walnuts, and flaxseeds are excellent sources of healthy fats.

 • Avocados and Olive Oil: These provide monounsaturated fats that support heart health.